pulpdrew/pulpdrew-dot-com/src/tech/compile-brainfuck-to-riscv.md

 }
 ```

 And that's it, you've completed a Brainfuck to RISC-V compiler.
 The complete source can be found [here](https://github.com/pulpdrew/bf-to-riscv).
 If you want to run the output assembly programs, you'll need to download [RARS](https://github.com/TheThirdOne/rars), a RISC-V assembler and emulator.
+If you want some sample Brainfuck programs to compile (who, after all, would ever want to write one themselves?), several are available from the original [companion code repository](https://github.com/pretzelhammer/brainfuck_compilers/tree/master/input) for "Learn Assembly by Writing Entirely Too Many Brainfuck Compilers."